prettier/plugin-pug/README.md

 - Clone this repository.
 - Execute `pnpm install`.
-- Execute `pnpm lint` to make sure that the code passes formatting and linting.
+- Execute `pnpm run lint` to make sure that the code passes formatting and linting.
-- Execute `pnpm test` to make sure that TypeScript successfully compiles into JavaScript and and all unit tests pass.
+- Execute `pnpm run test` to make sure that TypeScript successfully compiles into JavaScript and all unit tests pass.

 ## Credits